Current portfolio

 Overview

 Tampnet is the leading independent offshore communications network operator in the North Sea and the Gulf of Mexico.
-It is headquartered in Norway, with operations in the UK, Scandinavia and the USA.
+It is headquartered in Norway, with operations in the UK, Scandinavia, Netherlands and the USA.

-Tampnet provides high speed, low latency and resilient data connectivity offshore through an established and comprehensive network of fibre optic cables, 4G base stations, and microwave links.
-It operates across four main business areas: fixed installations, mobile rigs and vessels, roaming for offshore workers and international carriers.
-The majority of its business involves providing fixed fibre links to oil platforms.
+Tampnet provides high speed, low latency and resilient data connectivity enabling the digitalisation of offshore industries.
+Its unique network includes over 5,400km of fibre optic cables, 200 microwave links, 600,000 km2 of 4G/5G coverage and connects to 40 data centres in 12 European and American cities and central hubs.
+It operates across four main business areas: fixed installations, mobile rigs and vessels, roaming for offshore workers and international onshore carriers.
+The majority of its business involves providing fixed fibre links to the offshore energy industry with significant growth coming from emerging digital use-cases and new offshore markets.

 Recent developments